skip to main content

 • Your IUS does not protect you from sexually transmitted infections.

-• You can get pregnant as soon as your IUS is removed.
+• Having an IUS doesn't make it harder to get pregnant if you want to later on.
+You can get pregnant as soon as your IUS is removed.

 This leaflet contains important, but not all, information about this medicine.